xlegend1024/CortanaIntelligenceSuiteWorkshopManual2Hrlong/02 Exercise 2 - Operationalize ML Scoring with Azure ML and Data Factory.md

     ![Screenshot](images/create_azure_ml_linked_service_2.png)
 1. Select **Azure ML** from the list.
 2. In the new window, be sure change the JSON file to match the following:
-    * Back in [Exercise 1, Task 9](https://github.com/xlegend1024/CortanaIntelligenceSuiteWorkshopManual2Hrlong/blob/master/01%20Exercise%201%20-%20Building%20a%20Machine%20Learning%20Model.md#task-7-deploy-web-service-and-note-api-information) you noted some values related to your ML web service.
+    * Back in [Exercise 1, Task 7](https://github.com/xlegend1024/CortanaIntelligenceSuiteWorkshopManual2Hrlong/blob/master/01%20Exercise%201%20-%20Building%20a%20Machine%20Learning%20Model.md#task-7-deploy-web-service-and-note-api-information) or [Microsoft Azure Machine Learning Web Services](https://services.azureml.net) poratl you noted some values related to your ML web service.
 The value for **mlEndPoint**  below is your web service's **Batch Requests** URL (remembering to remove the query string), and **apiKey** is the **Primary Key** of your web service.

     ```json
     {